LukaslWeber/DataLit-Crime-Project/README.md

 Within the scope of this project, we conduct an exploratory data analysis on various tables found in the PKS, focusing either on spatial or temporal data.

 # Overview
-- exp contains our analyses in spatial_exploration.ipynb and temporal_exploration.ipynb analysis along with related plots
+- exp contains our analyses in spatial_exploration.ipynb and temporal_exploration.ipynb along with related plots
 - dat contais all used datasets sorted by source and years
 - src contains necessary files to import and process the data
 - doc contains our report and figures